Charlaine Harris: Life and career

-2014 marked the debut of the Cemetery Girl series, a graphic novel series co-written with Christopher Golden and illustrated by Don Kramer.
+The year 2014 marked the debut of the Cemetery Girl series, a graphic novel series co-written with Christopher Golden and illustrated by Don Kramer.

-Professionally, Harris is a member of the Mystery Writers of America and the American Crime Writers League.
-She is a member of the board of Sisters in Crime, and alternates with Joan Hess as president of the Arkansas Mystery Writers Alliance.
+Harris is a member of the Mystery Writers of America and the American Crime Writers League, and has served as a member of the board of Sisters in Crime and as president of the Arkansas Mystery Writers Alliance.

 Personal life

-In her personal life, Harris has long been married.
+Harris has long been married.
 She and her husband have three grown children and two grandchildren.
-She is a former weightlifter and karate student, she is also an avid reader and cinemaphile.
+She is a former weightlifter and karate student.
+She is also an avid reader and cinemaphile.
 Harris formerly resided in Magnolia, Arkansas, where she was the senior warden of St. James Episcopal Church, and as of 2017 lives in Texas.